What is an exit strategy?

 Here are five key steps that will help you prepare for a business exit strategy.
 Some of these will be optional, depending on which option you choose.

-1. Get your accounting in order
+1. Get your accounting in order before developing a business exit strategy

 If your exit plan includes selling your business, you will need to ensure that your numbers are accurate and up to date.
 Any serious buyer will want to see a few years of financial records.
 This will include a balance sheet and income statements (profit and loss) that show the true financial position of your business.